Mammary Cancer in Cats and Dogs

 The most effective way to prevent pet mammary cancer is to spay them early, particularly before their first heat cycle.
 As veterinary recommendations evolve, spaying before the first cycle is now considered the best practice for minimizing the risk of mammary cancer.
 Maintaining a healthy weight and providing regular veterinary check-ups can also reduce the risk of developing this type of cancer.

-It’s always best to review the policy details or contact us to ensure the plan you select offers the right coverage for your pet’s needs.
+It’s always best to review the policy details or contact us to ensure the plan you select offers the right cover for your pet’s needs.

 Conclusion